PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 their own predictor plugins.
 Customers using Predictive IntelliSense will benefit from increased coverage of domain specific technologies and other helpful predictors.

-Module authors writing new predictors will need to register their predictor with the extension model.
-Predictor registration is accomplished with the **OnImport** and **OnRemove** methods executed on module startup and removal.
+Module authors writing new predictors will register their predictor with the extension model by calling the subsystem registration API. **OnImport** and **OnRemove** are the locations to call the registration API for a binary module.
 Additional documentation is available for [IModuleAssemblyInitializer (OnImport)](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.imoduleassemblyinitializer?view=powershellsdk-7.0.0) and